 }

-• You can also include phase and { defaultConfig } as arguments
+and { defaultConfig }

 const { PHASE_PRODUCTION_BUILD, PHASE_DEVELOPMENT_SERVER } = require('next/constants')